cdmuhlb/DgView/README.md

 Following the header is the data, one line per gridpoint.
 Each line is divided into columns by whitespace.
 Each column contains a floating-point number representing the corresponding field in the header.
-Data points appear in row-major order: left-to-right, top-to-bottom.
+Data points appear in row-major order: left-to-right, bottom-to-top.
 Each row of an element (constant y-value) must be separated by a blank line.
-Each element must be separated by two blank lines.
+Each element must be separated by two blank lines, and elements may be listed in any order.
 An example consisting of two 2x3 elements might look like:

     0.0  0.0  1.0  2.0
     0.5  0.0  2.0  8.0